Hasselback Potatoes: Crispy and Tender

 Ingredients and substitutes

-- Potatoes - You can make these with almost any potatoes you have on hand.
-I like using red-skin for these, but I have also tried them with Yukon gold and other starchy potatoes.
+- Potatoes – You can make these with almost any potatoes you have on hand.
+You can use russet potatoes.
+I like using red potatoes for these, but I have also tried them with Yukon gold potatoes and other starchy potatoes.

-- Fat - The butter is what gives the potato that crisp skin and golden edges on the outside.
-And, the oil prevents the butter from burning.
-Also, I love adding a little extra oil on this because that oil is flavored with garlic and is absolutely delicious with crusty bread.
+- Fat – The butter gives the potato a crisp skin and golden edges.
+And, olive oil or vegetable oil prevents the butter from burning.
+Also, I love adding a little extra oil to this because it’s flavored with garlic and absolutely delicious with crusty bread.

 - Garlic – I like to use freshly grated, not sliced or minced garlic.
 The sliced or minced tend to burn easily.

-- Seasoning - I've used just salt, pepper, and fresh chopped parsley.
-But, you can also add some dried oregano, thyme, or rosemary.
-I often like to add some smoked hot paprika for variation.
+- Seasoning mixture – I’ve used just salt, pepper, and fresh herbs like chopped parsley.
+But you can also add some dried oregano, thyme, or rosemary.
+I often like to add some smoked hot paprika for variation and, of course, some parmesan cheese for that nutty flavor.

-- In a bowl, combine the butter, garlic, parsley, salt, and pepper - and set aside.
+- Seasoning – In a small bowl, combine the butter, garlic, parsley, salt, and pepper – and set aside.

-- Wash and scrub the potato skin under running water to ensure they are clean.
+- Clean – Wash and scrub the potato skin under running water to ensure it is clean.
 Pat them dry so they are easier to handle.

 Frequently asked questions

-You can stuff the layers will cheese and tomato slices, cold cut/pastrami.
-Sprinkle some parmesan on top for the final 10 minutes of baking.
+You can stuff the layers with cheese and tomato slices, cold cut/pastrami.
+Sprinkle some Parmesan on top for the final 10 minutes of baking.
+Of course, adding these ingredients will soften the potatoes as well.

-Use fat that can endure some high cooking such as butter, bacon fat, animal fat, or cooking oil.
-You can use olive oil but don't use extra virgin olive oil because that does not do well with high heat cooking.
+Use fat that can withstand high heat, such as butter, bacon fat, animal fat, or cooking oil.
+You can use olive oil, but don’t use extra-virgin olive oil, as it doesn’t do well with high-heat cooking.

 Video